vijvalahir/object-detection-using-yolov5/README.md

 3. A working camera or webcam connected to the computer

 ## Steps to run the Program
-1. Run the code
+1. Run the code.py
-2. Enter the no of seconds you want the vedio capture to run
+2. Enter the no of seconds you want the video capture to run
-3. Once the code is
+3. Once the code is finished it will generate a file named cam.mp4
+4. Open the vedio file or run the file vid_runner.py to play the video